WTF – Welcome to Fruita!

 Fruita Festivals

-The Mike the Headless Chicken Festival begins early June.
-Complete with Music headliners with Concerts that are free and other activities that include a 5K run, a disc golf tournament, a regular golf tournament and more.
+In April Check out Desert Rat Races, Golf Tournaments, Desert Gravel.
+In May 18 Hours of Fruita, Adventure Fest & 18 Rd., with Mike the Headless Chicken Festival in late May – complete with Music headliners with Concerts that are free and other activities that include a 5K run, a disc golf tournament, a regular golf tournament and more.

 Mountain Town Magazine | We are Colorado’s Mountain Town Magazine